patstockwell/service-workers-presentation/notes.md

 --

+#### Imagine...

+Wouldn't it be cool if, as developers, we could instruct browsers to save a copy of our website?

+--

+#### Websites behaving like apps

+It would work in slow-network and offline environments 🔌

+Serving the site from the user's device would mean near-instant load times ⚡️

+--

-#### What are they?
+#### What might that look like?

+- Website code (`.html`, `.css`, `.js`)
+- Caching/serving instructions (`.js`)

+--

+#### An example request for your site

+- Ask the browser for `www.yoursite.com`
+- Browser checks to see if any 'caching instructions' exist for this site
+- Uses the cache/network to serve assets based on those instructions

+--

+#### Hello, Service workers!

+Service workers allow us to define 'caching instructions' for the browser.

+--

+#### Hello, Service workers!

 Service workers are a recent addition to the web specification.
 They're a tool that the browser provides via an API, just like `console.log`, `window`, or `localStorage`.

 --

-#### What do they do?
+#### What do others say?

 > _A service worker is a script that your browser runs in the background, separate from a web page, opening the door to features that don't need a web page or user interaction._

 ###### https://developers.google.com/web/fundamentals/primers/service-workers/

 --

-#### What do they do?
+#### What do others say?

 > _Service workers essentially act as proxy servers that sit between web applications and the network._

 ###### https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API